 If you have sustained an injury because of another individual’s negligence, you are eligible to file a personal injury claim.
-Before you file an injury claim, if this accident took place in Tampa Florida or surrounding areas, you should speak to a Tampa personal injury lawyer, as there is a statute of limitations for such cases in Florida.
+Before you file an injury claim, if this accident took place in Tampa or surrounding areas, you should speak to a dedicated personal injury law firm like Winters & Yonker Personal Injury Lawyers, as there is a statute of limitations for such cases in Florida.

 When you consult with a personal injury lawyer, one of the first things asked is the date when the injury occurred.
 The reason is that there are laws that have a window period within which you can file a claim.
 These laws set a time limit on when to file a claim from the date of the incident.
 Discuss this with your personal injury lawyer so that you can still file a personal injury claim.